Langevin equation in heterogeneous landscapes: how to choose the interpretation

 The Langevin equation for a particle in a homogeneous environment is well-defined \cite{Sokolov2010}.
 However, for heterogeneous environments, the integrals appearing when solving the Langevin equation are not uniquely defined.
 The lack of uniqueness is rooted in the integrand function having a random nature.
 The problem becomes severe when the diffusivity landscape has abrupt changes, such as those encountered in a two-phase system.
 In practice, stochastic integrals are defined as sums over infinitesimal rectangles, and, contrary to the case of smooth functions, the integral depends on the position of the points where the function is evaluated.
-This dependence, thus, requires additional information known as interpretation \cite{deHaan2012,Escudero2023,vanKampen1981,Sancho2011,Tsekov1997,Farago2014}.
+This dependence, thus, requires additional information known as interpretation \cite{deHaan2012,Escudero2023,vanKampen1981,Sancho2011,Tsekov1997,Farago2014,menon2023random}.
 Due to its lack of a unique solution, some authors prefer to term the Langevin equation a pre-equation \cite{vanKampen1981}.

-The first approach to solve the Langevin equation via stochastic integration was introduced by It\^o, employing the initial point of the infinitesimal interval to compute the integrals \cite{Ito1944}.
-Then, Stratonovich introduced an alternative method by which the mid-point of the interval is selected \cite{Stratonovich1964,Stratonovich1966}.
+The first approach to solving the Langevin equation via stochastic integration was introduced by It\^o, employing the initial point of the infinitesimal interval to compute the integrals \cite{Ito1944}.
+Then, Stratonovich introduced an alternative method by which the midpoint of the interval is selected \cite{Stratonovich1964,Stratonovich1966}.
 Finally, H\"anggi and Klimontovich introduced yet another prescription, taking the last point of the infinitesimal interval \cite{Hanggi1978,Hanggi1980,Hanggi1982,Klimontovich1994}.
-Such freedom at the moment of selecting an interpretation gives rise to the problem of choosing the \textit{`correct'} interpretation \cite{west1979stochastic}.
-Thus, when developing models to describe the dynamics in heterogeneous environments a choice is made \textit{a priori}, typically employing either It\^o \cite{cumberworth2023constriction}, Stratonovich \cite{Cherstvy2013}, or H\"anggi-Klimontovich (HK) \cite{cherstvy2014particle} prescriptions.
+Such freedom at selecting an interpretation gives rise to the problem of choosing the \textit{`correct'} interpretation \cite{west1979stochastic}.
+Thus, when developing models to describe dynamics in heterogeneous environments a choice is made \textit{a priori}, typically employing either It\^o \cite{cumberworth2023constriction}, Stratonovich \cite{Cherstvy2013}, or H\"anggi-Klimontovich (HK) \cite{cherstvy2014particle} prescriptions.